rizkynindra/ConvoSphere/README.md

 - Authentication using JWT
-- Create channels and chat in real-time with other users
+- Create voice rooms and chat in real-time with other users
 - Video calling , voice calling , screensharing using WebRTC
 - Audio only mode
 - Friend Adding Functionality